 The tournament is open to the public with a general fee of $375 that includes greens fees, golf cart, lunch, refreshments on the course, and cocktails and dinner.
 Members of the Association's Young Lawyers Division may participate for a discounted fee of $295.
 Event and hole sponsorships are also available.
 For more information on sponsorships or playing in the event, contact Melissa Engler at (215) 238-6347.
 Click here to register online.

-The Association's team for the American Cancer Society Bike-a-Thon will begin training rides this weekend.
-Riders will meet every Saturday at 7 a.m. and leave from Spring Mill train station on the Schuylkyll Bike Path.
+The Association's Bike-a-Thon team meets every Saturday at 7 a.m. for training rides, leaving from Spring Mill train station on the Schuylkyll Bike Path.

 Riders of all abilities are welcome and the training sessions will go only as far as the riders are comfortable.
 If you will be riding on Saturday please send a confirming e-mail to Jeffrey Abramowitz